Select “SHOW” above to select MENU of site pages

 Why this website?

 These two journeys were life changing and resulted in us preparing two, multimedia, presentations to be shared with the public.
-We made twenty-five public presentations around the country between 2009 and 2014, done at our own expense, to bring the homeland to others of our generation.
+We made twenty-five public presentations around the country between 2009 and 2014, at our own expense, to bring the historic homeland, now Eastern Turkey, to others of our generation.

 In addition, hundreds of hours were spent on the production of two DVDs (90 minutes each) with the assistance of Roger Hagopian, local historian and film maker.
-Over 1500 of these DVDs have been purchased with all sales proceeds, in addition to the modest honorarium received from presentation sponsors, going toward the purpose of documenting and preservation of sites in historic Armenia.
+Over 1500 of these DVDs have been purchased with all sales proceeds, in addition to the modest honorarium received from presentation sponsors, given to those involved in the preserving and documenting sites in historic Armenia.

-The impetus for these trips searching for our “roots” were Mary Ann’s father, Badrig’s, oral history and Ed’s maternal grandfather’s story of returning to Turkey in 1909 with his new bride from Tarsus to visit her family.
+The impetus for our journeys searching for our “roots” were Mary Ann’s father, Badrig Arakelian’s (1909-1988), oral history and Ed’s maternal grandfather, Bedros Pashoian’s (1878-1965), story of returning to Turkey in 1909 with his new bride from Tarsus to visit her family there.
 Both provided clues which would guide us.
 These documents are available in the MENU (Show).

-A third presentation was prepared for the 100th Anniversary of the Armenian Genocide, combining the two trips, with a focus on our Kazanjian, Arakelian, Boyajian, and Pashoian families.
+In 2015, a special presentation was prepared for the 100th Anniversary of the Armenian Genocide, combining the material from our two trips and supplementing this with family photos, audio, and stories, focusing on our Kazanjian, Arakelian, Boyajian, and Pashoian families and genocide survivors..

 Good company in a journey …makes the way seem shorter.” — Izaak Walton